 6. Check-ins

-- First week check-in: With so much to learn and so many things to get a hang of, the first week at a new company is usually always overwhelming.
-Check in with your new employee at the end of the week to ensure they feel welcomed and are comfortable dealing with new software.
+- First week check-in: With so much to learn and so many things to get a hang of, the first week at a new company is usually overwhelming.
+Check in with your new employee at the end of the week to ensure they feel welcomed and are comfortable dealing with the new software.

-7. Performance review
+7. Performance Reviews

 - Future development: Encourage your employee to share his or her future aspirations and help create a roadmap for the same.